atk4/data/docs/fields.rst

 .. php:method:: setNull

 Set field value to NULL.
-This will bypass "mandatory" and "required" checks and should only be used if you are planning to set a different value to the field before executing save().
+This will bypass "nullable" and "required" checks and should only be used if you are planning to set a different value to the field before executing save().

-If you do not set non-null value to a mandatory field, save() will fail with exception.
+If you do not set non-null value to a not-nullable field, save() will fail with exception.

 Example::